Albinism oculocutaneous tyrosinase-negative E70.3

 This section has been translated automatically.

-Albinism with autosomal recessive inherited defect of tyrosinase formation with consecutive complete disorder of melanin synthesis (melanosomes mature only incompletely) due to reduced or absent tyrosinase activity; about 80 mutations in the tyrosinase gene (TYR) have been described).
+Albinism with autosomal recessive inherited defect in tyrosinase formation with consecutive complete disruption of melanin synthesis (melanosomes only mature incompletely) due to reduced or absent tyrosinase activity.
+With complete loss of melanin, the number of melanocytes in the skin and other organs is normal.
+About 80 mutations in the tyrosinase gene/TYR gene have been described.
 OCA 1 is also known as yellow albinism .

 Manifestation